June 14, 2017 | Sarah Danks

 Long story short: don’t waste your time on this prehistoric meta tag.

 Even though it’s still an oft-debated topic amongst search marketers, we know linking is still a very important part of SEO.

 But we’re not the only ones who think so.

 Check out what Backlinko has to say about incoming links and how they relate to search engine rankings:

 Backlinks remain an extremely important Google ranking factor.
 We found the number of domains linking to a page correlated with rankings more than any other factor…our data also shows that a site’s overall link authority (as measured by Ahrefs Domain Rating) strongly correlates with higher rankings.

 On the other hand, managing your website’s internal links is entirely under your control.
 Why do internal links matter?
-They’re also an important aspect of a website’s link profile.
+They’re a very important aspect of a website’s link profile.
 External links coming into your site carry much more weight than internal links, but internal links shouldn’t be overlooked.

 Having a good internal linking strategy is by far the easiest “link building” you’ll ever do for a website.
 Making sure you do it well is key, though — we only link between related content when it makes sense; not solely for the sake of linking.